 You can’t "positive think" your way out of a lack of preparation.
 The most effective way to overcome test anxiety is to build genuine, earned confidence.
 Confidence isn't just a mood; it’s the result of knowing your prep was airtight.

-• Physical Resilience: Your brain isn't a floating entity; it’s part of your body.
-You can boost your cognitive function through physical activity, which helps flush out the cortisol (the stress hormone) that makes you feel jittery.
+- Physical Resilience: Your brain is part of your body.
+You can boost your cognitive function through physical activity, which helps flush out cortisol, the stress hormone that makes you feel jittery.

-• Manage Your Environment: It’s easy to get caught up in the "academic arms race."
+- Manage Your Environment: It’s easy to get caught up in the "academic arms race."
 Focus on your own data and your own progress.
-Comparing your Chapter 1 to someone else’s Chapter 20 is a one-way ticket to a panic attack.
+Comparing your Chapter 1 to someone else’s Chapter 20 leads to a panic attack.

 The Final Countdown: One Week Before the Exam